dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/Build System and Compilation Process.md

 The assembler generates machine code which is then consumed by the linkage editor (linker) which then finally takes in all of the files to produce a runnable binary.

+The `.a` file extension signifies a collection of `.o` object files.

+> [!NOTE] Shared Object Files/Dynamically Linked Libraries
+> *Note*: there is also the possibility of shared object files (`.so` Linux, `.dll` Windows, `.dylib` macOS).
+These can be referenced by other programs without necessarily needing to copy the actual object file to the program.
+It helps with decreasing program size.

 In a kernel, you need to have direct control over where things will be placed by the compiler to ensure hardware works correctly.
 We can usually ensure things happen with `__attribute__(<attribute>)` (compiler extension directives) in order to tell the compiler to do something.
 In C++, we can do `[[<attribute>]]`.